top of page

 My Philosophy

-My core values are: Personal Responsibility, Humility, Relationships, Fun, Kindness, Growth, and Integrity.
+My core values are: Personal Responsibility, Community, Relationships, Fun, Kindness, Growth, and Integrity.

 My Positionality & Commitment to Inclusion